Jump to:

 Obviously, you can serve the delicious dark meat with whatever you'd like.
 We like to make sides complementary to the seasonings for the chicken.

-For this post we cut vegetables (eggplant, yellow and orange bell peppers) into more or less uniformly sized pieces, tossed them in 2 tbsp of olive oil, seasoned with salt and pepper and spread them over a parchment paper lined baking sheet (for easy clean up later).
+For this post we cut vegetables (eggplant, yellow and orange bell peppers) into more or less uniformly sized pieces, tossed them in 2 tablespoon of olive oil, seasoned with salt and pepper and spread them over a parchment paper lined baking sheet (for easy clean up later).
 We placed them in the oven at the same time we opened it to remove the covering from the baking dish.

 It is a convenient way to prepare a side without using the stove and piggyback on the oven.

-Other suitable side dishes are oven roasted potatoes, boiled potatoes with butter, salads, roasted carrots,
+Other suitable side dishes are oven roasted potatoes, boiled potatoes with butter, salads, roasted carrots, Yukon gold potatoes, roasted yellow squash or garlicky green beans.

-Gravy with the pan drippings
+Gravy from the pan drippings

 If you choose to add a bit more liquid in the beginning you will end up with plentiful pan drippings at the bottom of the pan which can be scraped off with a bit of extra chicken stock and converted into a gravy.